 The next rendition of the website is summarised by the orange part of this picture.
 It's part of a larger flip chart paper exercise.
 The point of the new website is to provide an easy to use web of information so users can find exactly what they are looking for, with absolute ease, even if they do not know that they are looking for!
 The web of information will lead them on to other informative, exciting, interesting pieces, ensuring they have the latest about products and services at their fingertips.
 We're won't explain it more than that, in case we give away our secrets too early.
 That would be silly.

-The fourth major overhaul of the site and the next restructure will include:
+The fourth major overhaul of the site included:

-- Making the site mobile and tablet friendly
+- A more mobile and tablet friendly design

-- Giving more prominence to events, offers and jobs
+- More prominence to events, offers and jobs

-- Enhancing navigation so users have a clearer, easier, and more exciting journey of discovery through the site
+- Enhanced navigation so users have a clearer, easier, and more exciting journey of discovery through the site

 - Embracing new theories on gamification, attraction marketing and website performance

-- A rebrand that will make it more applicable to other African markets
+- A rebrand that to make it more applicable to other African markets

 Membership is growing, the team is expanding, and there are more communication channels to juggle.
 So more emphasis is being placed on systems, processes and plans.
 As more resources are being allocated, current priorities include: